oilandsugar/ritual-dust/content/craft/_index.md

 title = "Craft"
-subtitle = "New folk artefacts and items" type = "page" intro = "This section rassembles functional objects, ritual artefacts, tools and experiments in crafting and fabrication.
+subtitle = "New folk artefacts and items" type = "page" desc = "This section rassembles functional objects, ritual artefacts, tools and experiments in crafting and fabrication.
 I prefer using hand tools and simpler methods of construction and joinery in my craft.
 I also put special care in selecting wood finishes that are biodegradable and long lasting."
 +++